arthursobrosa/Portfolio-EN/README.md

   <img src="https://github.com/arthursobrosa/Portfolio-PTBR/blob/main/portfolio-images/arhurPhoto.png" width="400" alt="Arthur Sobrosa image">
 </p>

 Hello!
 My name is <b>Arthur Sobrosa</b> and I'm an <b>iOS developer</b>.
-I also study computer science at UFRGS -Brazil.
+I also study computer science at UFRGS - Brazil.
 I am participating in the
 <b>Apple Developer Academy</b> program in Porto Alegre for a year and have been building up knowledge in this area since then.

 In 2024, I was one of the winners of the <a href="https://developer.apple.com/swift-student-challenge/">Swift Student Challenge</a>, which awards 350 students